SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/02-logging-in.md

 If you use Windows and haven't installed the Git bash shell, you can instead use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and enter either `sunbird.swansea.ac.uk` or `hawklogin.cf.ac.uk` in the hostname box.

+> ## Lockout
+>
+> Since the Supercomputing Wales clusters allow connections from
+> anywhere in the world, they need to be relatively tough to avoid
+> unscrupulous hackers gaining access to your research data.
+> This means that if you enter a wrong password (or SSH key) too
+> many times in short succession, then your computer will be blocked
+> from accessing the cluster for a few hours.
+>
+> To avoid this happening in a workshop, we recommend raising a hand
+> or otherwise letting an instructor know if your first attempt to log
+> in fails.
+>
+> If you have been locked out and urgently need to get back in
+> without waiting for the block to expire, then
+> [contact the support desk][scw-support].
+During working hours
+> a member of the support team will be available to assist.
+{: .callout}

 ## What's available?